-Dr. O’Connor, a Toronto psychologist, uses a broad range of psychological tests and assessment measures to assess children, adolescents and young adults.
+Dr. O’Connor, a Toronto psychologist, uses a broad range of psychological tests and assessment measures to assess children, adolescents and young adults in Toronto (St. Clair & Yonge) and the surrounding area.
+She also offers psychological assessments at her office in Barrie to clients in the York Region and Simcoe County.
 Her services increase understanding of the psychological concerns that present in young people, and lead to evidence based solutions to address them.

-They comprise various measures such as questionnaires and checklists, as well as standardized norm referenced measures.
+They comprise various informal measures such as questionnaires and checklists, as well as standardized norm referenced measures.
 These latter measures allow the psychologist to compare how the young person performs on particular measures, and across various psychological constructs, compared to others the same age.
-Norm referenced psychological tests also allow the psychologist to calculate significant weaknesses and/or strengths across the young person's test performance, and across various measures.
+Standardized, norm referenced psychological tests allow the psychologist to calculate significant weaknesses and/or strengths across the young person's test performance, and across various assessment based measures.

 The psychological assessment involves much more than the administration and the scoring of psychological tests.
 Or the tabulation, summary and recording of test scores.
-The clinician must also provide a comprehensive analysis of all test results, and develop an opinion of what is contributing to the young person's psychological concerns and just what needs to be done to address them.
+The clinician must also provide a comprehensive analysis of all test results, and then develop an understanding of how all the pieces fit and work together to explain the young person's psychological concerns, and how to address them.
 This includes the development of evidence based interventions to help enhance the young person's psychological resilience and coping skills.

 Psychological tests help the psychologist get beneath the surface to uncover the multiple factors that are contributing to psychological concerns in the young person.

-Psychological tests measure learning and various memory skills, both verbal and visual memory.
-Other psychological tests, or sub-components of these tests measure sensorimotor functions, processing speed skills, attention and executive functions.
+Psychological tests measure learning and various memory skills, including both verbal and visual memory.
+Other psychological tests, or sub-components of these tests measure sensorimotor functions, processing speed, attention and executive functions.

-In addition to a battery of norm referenced psychological tests, the assessment also includes informal measures such as questionnaires and checklists, developmental information, interviews, school and/or medical records, previous assessment results, and observational data.
+In addition to a battery of standardized norm referenced psychological tests, the assessment also includes informal measures such as questionnaires and checklists, developmental information, interviews, school and/or medical records, previous assessment results, projective measures and observational data.

-The psychological testing process usually follows a set plan, tailored to the individual client, and is designed to determine what is contributing to the young person's symptoms.
+The psychological testing process usually follows a set plan, tailored to the individual client, and is designed to determine what is contributing to the young person's concerns.
 Psychological tests help explore a range of concerns in a young person.
-These include academic and learning problems, social, emotional and behavioral concerns, various psychological strengths, including giftedness, and developmental delays.
-Dr. O'Connor also uses psychological tests to help explore attachment and trauma related issues in young people, as well the psychological affects of a concussion or Mild Traumatic Brian Injury, or other school neuropsychological concerns.
-These might include learning disabilities, autism spectrum disorder, such as neurological concerns attachment and trauma related issues.
+These include academic and learning problems, social, emotional and behavioral concerns, various psychological strengths, including giftedness, as well as developmental delays.
+Dr. O'Connor also uses psychological tests to help explore attachment and trauma related issues in young people, as well as the psychological affects of a concussion or Mild Traumatic Brian Injury, or other school neuropsychological concerns, such as learning disabilities.